ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 After following these steps there may be some messages regarding makefile not found or can't create symbolic link to websockets.
 There is likely nothing wrong with the installation.
 Before doing any other troubleshooting make sure that build steps (10 and 11 from Windows and Linux instructions) have been executed from the top level of the project directory, then test the installation using running the code (step 12 from Windows and Linux instructions).

-**Tip regarding port forwarding when running code on vm and simulator on host** When using a virtual machine and running the simulator on the host machine, it is critical to set up port forwarding, as described above.

-##### Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.<br/>
-INPUT: values provided by the simulator to the c++ program<br/>
-["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)<br/>
-OUTPUT: values provided by the c++ program to the simulator<br/>
-["estimate_x"] <= kalman filter estimated position x ["estimate_y"] <= kalman filter estimated position y ["rmse_x"]
-["rmse_y"]
-["rmse_vx"]
-["rmse_vy"]

 ### Known Issue: Rapid Expansion of Log Files
-* Some people have reported rapid expansion of log files when using the simulator.
+Some people have reported rapid expansion of log files when using the simulator.
 This appears to be associated with not being connected to uWebSockets.
 If this does occur,  please make sure you are conneted to uWebSockets.
 The following workaround may also be effective at preventing large log files.
 + create an empty log file
 + remove write permissions so that the simulator can't write to log

 ---